(Updated for Singularity v3, Ubuntu 18.04, and R 3.6.1 on 08-26-19)

 Singularity on Perceval

 Next, ssh into your account on Perceval.
-Singularity is installed as a module but it does not show up on the module spider command list because it is still in “test” mode and they have it hidden.
+Singularity is installed as a module so it needs to be loaded before using it.
 Load it like this:

 srun --partition=main --nodes=1 --ntasks=1 --cpus-per-task=1 --mem=8g --time=00:30:00 --export=ALL --pty bash -i